DevIncept/ML_Module-1/ML_Introduction.md

 __Machine Learning__ has become a buzzword in the field of technology nowadays.
 There is race among enterprises to add functionalities in their operations by using machine learning.
 This has also increased the opportunities for aspiring data scientists.
 So having knowledge of machine learning is crucial at this moment for every tech enthusiast.

 **Machine Learning in simple words is teaching computers to learn by themselves without explicitly programming them so that they can perform various repetitive tasks by themselves.** Since machines never get tired like humans they can do tasks for longer time.
 Machines learn when we teach them the pattern of doing any work.
-They start learning by themselves when they start recoignizing the pattern.
+They start learning by themselves when they start recognizing the pattern.

 For example, the task of filling water in the tank whenever the tank gets empty.
 If we teach the machine to detect whether the tank is empty or full and start the motor whenever the tank is empty, it would do this repetitive task on its own.
 Similarly we can also teach it to stop the motor whenever the tank is full by detecting the water level in the tank.